lookit/lookit-docs/docs/source/tutorial-contributing.rst

    .. image:: _static/img/tutorial/github_edit_button.png
       :alt: Edit button on GitHub

-   You'll see a message that submitting a change will write it to a new branch in your fork.
+   You may see a message that submitting a change will write it to a new branch in your fork.
+That's ok!

    .. image:: _static/img/tutorial/new_branch_message.png
       :alt: New branch message on GitHub